palladians/miname/README.md

 # Settlement

 This example includes a settlement module.
-The module tracks the number of unsettled actions for a specific zkApp account and settles them when a certain number of actions is reached or when an action remains unsettled for a specified time period.
+The module tracks the number of unsettled actions for a zkApp account and settles them when a certain number of actions is reached or when an action remains unsettled for a specified time period.
 Running the settlement module provides a better user experience than requiring users to request settlements themselves.
-For Details, please refer to [Settlement Module README](/settlement/README.md).
+For details, please refer to [Settlement Module README](/settlement/README.md).